Changes to the National Regulations from 1 June 2014

 Education and Care Services National Regulations

 The Education and Care Services National Regulations were amended on 1 September 2013.
-You can download the latest version of the Regulations here, and find more information more about the amendments here.
+You can download the latest version of the Regulations here.